albertoRamon/RaspPi/MCB.md

    * Microseconds
    * There is no time to break the MCB (Mechanical system), need derived to eart

-* Internally uses a Varistor: The resistence is lower when the voltege is to high
+* Internally uses a Varistor:
+   * The resistence is lower when the voltege is to high
+   * Is only one use, when is activated, need be replaced

    ![alt text](/Pictures/69.png)
    ![alt text](/Pictures/20.png)